francescolavra/iota-c-client/README.md

 It can connect to IOTA nodes using either HTTP or HTTPS.

 Supported platforms:
-* ESP32 (this library implements an ESP-IDF component)
+* ESP8266 and ESP32 (this library implements an ESP-IDF component)
 * CC3200
 * CC3220

 ## Dependencies

-* cJSON library (https://github.com/DaveGamble/cJSON) (for ESP32, this library is already included in the ESP-IDF framework)
+* cJSON library (https://github.com/DaveGamble/cJSON) (for ESP8266 and ESP32, this library is already included in the ESP-IDF framework)

 ## Known Issues and Limitations